-The word 'Initiation' means beginning and I trust that now you have been initiated into your Lodge that this will prove the beginning of a long and enjoyable Masonic journey.
+The word 'Initiation' means beginning and having been initiated into your Lodge you are at the beginning of what we are sure will be a long and enjoyable Masonic journey.

-It is highly likely that much of what you have experienced seems slightly mystifying and even strange.
-However, let me assure you that every Freemason has undergone the exact same ceremony as you have and most of them were probably just as puzzled at the time.
+Much of what you have experienced may seem slightly mystifying and even strange.
+However, let me assure you that every Freemason has undergone the exact same ceremony as you have, and at the time were probably just as puzzled as you were.

-In the next few days, weeks and even months you will almost certainly have many questions about your Initiation, and judging from past instances you will also seek answers on the structure and organisation of Freemasonry.

-In order to assist you the Provincial Learning and Development Team has produced this booklet which we trust will answer some of the questions you may have.
+In the next few days, weeks and even months you will almost certainly have many questions about your Initiation, and judging from past instances you will want to know more about the structure and organisation of Freemasonry.
+In order to assist you the Provincial Mentoring Team, and the Learning and Development Team has produced this booklet which will answer some of the questions you may have.

 It is important to point out that while much of what happens is similar in every Lodge; occasionally there are some differences in the ceremony and the words spoken.
-The variations, often so slight as to be indiscernible reflect the honourable traditions of individual Lodges.
-Please do take time to discover what, if any differences are practiced in your Lodge.
+The variations, often so slight as to be indiscernible, reflect the traditions of individual Lodges.

+Please do take time to discover what, if any, differences are practiced in your Lodge.

-This booklet has not been designed to answer every question which you may have.
+This booklet has not been designed to answer every question that you may have.
 It is intended to assist in providing the foundation of your Masonic knowledge.

-Your daily advancement will depend on individual study, your regular attendance at Lodge meetings, and your desire to learn more about Freemasonry.
+Your daily advancement will depend on individual study, your regular attendance at Lodge meetings, and your own desire to learn more about Freemasonry.

-The answers to many of your questions can be answered by the senior members of the Lodge.
-Please do take time to get to know them, I promise you they will not bite!
+Many of your questions can be answered by your proposer and seconder, while others may be answered by senior members of the Lodge.
+Please take time to get to know them, I promise you they will not bite.